anir-tubi/tubi-roku/README.md

 If the Github Actions runner is not working, the linux machine may need to be restarted.
 The below document explains how to do that. https://tubitv.atlassian.net/wiki/spaces/IT/pages/2465464321/Accessing+Roku+Github+Action+Server

+## Setting Up New Action Runners

+To set up a new self-hosted GitHub Actions runner with automated Roku device configuration, use the [roku-runner-setup](https://github.com/adRise/roku-runner-setup) repository.
+This provides scripts and documentation for configuring a runner machine to execute automated tests against a connected Roku device.

 # Charles Proxy

 Roku app integration with Charles proxy.